KU Children's Services

 KU Children's Services (KU) is one of the most respected early education providers in Australia and has an enviable reputation for the quality of our services.
 99% of KU centres meet or exceed the National Quality Standards.

-· Demonstrated current knowledge of the early childhood sector, including knowledge of the National Quality Framework
+• Demonstrated current knowledge of the early/middle childhood sector, including knowledge of the National Quality Framework, EYLF and MTOP.

-· Ability to facilitate change through the use of reflective practice and a strengths based approach as well as understanding of adult learning principles.
+• Ability to facilitate change through the use of reflective practice and a strengths based approach as well as understanding of adult learning principles.

-· Demonstrated knowledge of and experience with using standard computer software, such as Microsoft Office
+• Demonstrated knowledge of and experience with using standard computer software, such as Microsoft Office and online databases.

 Applying for the position

 Click here to be taken to the KU website where you can complete the application process.
-Please apply with a Cover Letter and CV that outlines why you are applying for the position as well as responses to each of the above criteria.
-Please also indicate which work type (hours) you would like to be considered for.
+Please apply with a cover letter that outlines why you are applying for the position as well as responses to each of the above criteria.
+Your resume should also be uploaded as a separate document.

 All enquiries will be treated with strict confidentiality.